-For pregnancy disability leave, employers may adopt their own policy, but, at a minimum, they must comply with California’s FEHA.
-FEHA gives female employees a right to maternity leave for up to four months.12 However, this maternity leave is only available to the employee as long as she is disabled from the childbirth, pregnancy, or a related condition.
+For pregnancy disability leave, employers may adopt their own policy, but, at a minimum, they must comply with California's FEHA.
+FEHA gives female employees a right to maternity leave for up to four months. ((Gov’t Code, § 12945, subd. (a)(1).))
+However, this maternity leave is only available to the employee as long as she is disabled from the childbirth, pregnancy, or a related condition.
 If the female worker recovers faster than four months, she may not be entitled to the entire four months of maternity leave.

-California’s regulations define “four months” as the number of days the employee would normally work within four calendar months.13 If the number of days varies from month-to-month, the employer must calculate the average number of days the employee worked in the preceding four months.
+California's regulations define "four months" as the number of days the employee would normally work within four calendar months. ((Cal.
+Code of Regs., tit.
+2, § 7291.2, subd. (l).))
+If the number of days varies from month-to-month, the employer must calculate the average number of days the employee worked in the preceding four months.

 Again, California employers may adopt policies that provide more benefits than FEHA.
 If employers adopt these policies or provide for them in employment agreements, then female employees may have a legal right to additional maternity leave.